rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Additionally, there's references to heavenly hosts, to "sons of God", to cherubim and seraphim, and of course nephelim -- the famed *giants* precipitating the great flood.

 And most striking, there's even references to gods.
-While modern Christians view the idea of other gods as fairy tales, they must ignore their own Bibles while doing so.
+While modern Christians view the idea of gods as fairy tales, they must ignore their own Bibles while doing so.
 Ancient Christians understood all of these biblical references.

 Interestingly, the Bible references these spiritual beings as if we already know what they are.